Kafka Connect - Webservice Data Source Sink Connector

 The connector expects a flat structure in the value part of the Kafka messages.
 Information in the key part of a message will not be pushed into a webservice data source.

 Mapping of the fields in the value structure of messages to the fields defined for a webservice data source is done based on the field names.
-SAP data sources are often defined based on infoobjects containing slashes in the field names.
+SAP data sources are often defined based on InfoObjects containing slashes in the field names.
 For most data formats slashes are a forbidden character in field names, so they are replaced by a *_* before applying the field name mapping.

 Fields of the webservice data source for which no matching field in the corresponding kafka message is defined will be assigned a default value according to the specific data type.
 If a Kafka messages contains a field with a data type that has no supported data type mapping for the corresponding field type of the webservice data source, then a conversion connect exception will be thrown.